-The treatment will mostly depend on the cause of the problem and may include the use of medications, surgery, or other medical procedures.
+The treatment of a childhood heart condition will mostly depend on the cause of the problem and may range from periodic observation, through to medications, surgery, and other more significant medical procedures.

-Children with minor heart defects often live a long and normal life with only monitoring from time to time.
-Early intervention and treatment help children lead normal lives with little or no restrictions on what they can do.
+Children with minor heart defects often live long and full lives with only monitoring from time to time.
+Early intervention and treatment can allow children to lead a normal existence with little or no medical restrictions on what they can do.

 Check First Aid Courses Darwin to learn more.